vantagetutoring/vantagetutoring.github.io/_team/vpoiana.md

 subject: "Science & French"
 ---

 Hey everyone!
-I'm Vanessa, a Grade 11 tutor at Vantage tutoring.
-I'm new to tutoring as I've been doing it for just under a year.
+I'm Vanessa, a Grade 12 tutor at Vantage Tutoring.
+I'm quite experienced with tutoring as I've been doing it for three consecutive years.

+In terms of the subjects I tutor, for French, I have my DELF B2 certification which meets the language requirement for admission to universities in France.
+My prefered branch of science is Physics so I participated in an Astrophysics course at Harvard Summer School.

 Aside from school, I have several interests and hobbies.
-I enjoy painting, playing piano and guitar, skateboarding, basketball, and I dabble in creative writing and podcasting.
+I enjoy creative writing, basketball, painting, podcasting, playing piano and guitar, and skateboarding.

-As for achievements, I have made the honour roll for a variety of writing, math, and logic competitions.
-In addition, I made the top 20 at DECA provincials and won awards at Mock Trial competitions for my school.
-I have been accepted in the CTY program at Johns Hopkins University, Duke TIP and the Center for Talent Development at Northwestern University.
+As for achievements, I have made the honour roll for a variety of writing, chemistry, math, and logic competitions.
+In addition, I placed top 2 at DECA provincials and won a Mock Trial award at my school.
+Furthermore, I have been accepted in the CTY program at Johns Hopkins University, Duke TIP, and the Center for Talent Development at Northwestern University.

-I'm so thrilled to have the opportunity to work with all these bright young minds and have a hand in helping them reach their full potential.
+I'm so thrilled to have the opportunity to share my knowledge with bright young minds and have a hand in helping them reach their full potential.